 After the drains were removed I was put into a very tight compression garment.
+(If you’re looking for something that will really hold your tummy in, this bad boy really does!)
 I hated it at first, but then I got to where I didn’t want to be without it because of the support and security it provided.
 The garment helps keep swelling down and also makes moving easier, without feeling like you’re going to rip open.
 Coughing and laughing were quite painful, but overall I would just tire easily.
 I got to where I was feeling so good that I would head out and go shopping, but found myself finding a chair to sit down on in the store because my body would tire.
 It’s easy to overdo it if you’re not careful.
 I took a tumble down the stairs somewhere around 8 weeks I think, and boy did it hurt.
 Luckily I was wearing my compression garment and no damage was done.
 Just some bruising and soreness.

 At some point around week 6 I believe, I was able to start applying biocorneum to my incisions to help reduce scarring.